 We understand bad things happen without rhyme or reason, but truly Langkawi has to be one of the safest places in Malaysia.

 For The Budget Conscious: If you are wanting to stay with a sweet family, you need to book your stay at Tokmann Inn.
 Yati and Mas are kind, amazing hosts who will take absolute care of you during your time on Langkawi.
-Their accommodation is clean and a short walk to the a Pantai beach and one you soon wont forget.

 For The Luxury Inclined: Looking for a beach front resort & spa?
 Look no further than Meritus Pelangi Beach Resort And Spa is your spot.
 From cozy seaside chalets to beautiful gardens and a pool, Meritus is luxury waiting for you.

 For Something In Between: The Smith House is tucked away from the beach, but no worries, the pool on site makes up for it along with the amazing breakfast and friendly staff.

 For more places to stay on Langkawi you can check out the latest places and prices here.

 For more travel tips, guides and awesome travel shots, be sure to poke around our site, follow us on Instagram @wanderingstus, Pinterest and on Facebook.
 Oh, and if you have any questions, let us know in the comment section.
 We’re happy to answer.
 Or, just leave us a positive note!

 – Lauren & Jesse Stuart (The Stüs)